the front cover of

 On 3rd January Gary Dobson and David Norris are found guilty by an Old Bailey jury of the racist murder of black teenager Stephen Lawrence, 18 years after he was stabbed to death near a south London bus stop.

 On 11th January video emerges showing what is believed to be four US Marines urinating on the corpses of three Taliban fighters.
-The President of Afghanistan Hamid Karzai condems their action as "completely inhuman".
+The President of Afghanistan Hamid Karzai condemns their action as "completely inhuman".

 On the same day

 an Iranian nuclear scientist, Mostafa Ahmadi Roshan, is assassinated in north Tehran by a magnetic bomb attached to his car by two motorcyclists.
-Iranian Vice-President Mohammad Reza Rahimi says on state TV that the bomb attack would not stop "progress" in the country's nuclear programme.
+Iranian Vice President Mohammad Reza Rahimi says on state TV that the bomb attack would not stop "progress" in the country's nuclear programme.